mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Each colony with such crews
 has come up with their own
 name for these groups.
 One
-famous example is the ‘Lonely
+famous example is the 'Lonely
-Nuggets Club’, who made
+Nuggets Club', who made
 themselves popular on many
 colony worlds by conducting
 regular mail trips to Buudal.